 I am currently working for Performance Systems Development as an Energy Code Specialist.
 At present I am working on developing training programs for Building Code Officials in Pennsylvania.
 These training programs deal with helping code officials understand the importance of provisions in the International Energy Conservation Code and ASHRAE 90.1 and how to make buildings more efficient.
 I have the most fun on days when I go on field visits to measure how good/bad buildings are using blower door testing and duct leakage testing.
 Getting to learn in the office and on the field is something unique and exciting about the job I do.”

-– Rakesh Koti, M.Eng. in Energy Systems graduate
+– Rakesh Koti, M.Eng. in Energy Systems (Fall 2016)

 My work with the Sierra Club in Texas puts me in the room with legislators and utility CEOs to encourage aggressive transition to renewable energy production.
 I work with students, volunteers, and high-level decision makers across the state to expand the Texas energy grid’s proportion of wind, solar, and energy storage technology.”

-– Drew O’Bryan, M.Eng. in Energy Systems graduate
+– Drew O’Bryan, M.Eng. in Energy Systems (Spring 2016)